 You may also be asked to call your bank who will activate your Interac debit card on Android Pay.

-No, you do not need an Interac debit card with Interac Flash to use Android Pay.
+No, you do not need an Interac debit card with Interac Flash to use Google Pay.
 However, your financial institution determines if your Interac debit card is eligible to be added.

 Your financial institution determines how many devices you can add your Interac debit card to.
 Please note that your card must be added to each device separately.